contensis/docs-management-dotnet/security/users/get-a-user.md

 # Get by username async

-Gets a user by their username identifier.
+Gets a user by their username identifier asynchronously.

 ### Syntax